 You may not realize it yet, but you have just stepped through a door that may change your photography forever.
-Over the past 10 years, over four million people from nearly every country in the world have begun their lighting education right here.
+Over the past 10 years, over four million people from nearly every country in the world have taken the dive into Lighting 101.
 If they can do it, you can do it.

 Photography is literally writing with light.
 As you read through Lighting 101 you'll learn how to take control of your electronic flash.
-If you can imagine it, you'll be able to create it.
+And soon, if you can imagine it, you'll be able to create it.

 You'll learn how to take the flash that you probably already have attached to the top of your camera and use it off-camera to make beautiful, more three-dimensional photos.
 Once you learn the basics of controlling light, you'll quickly see that most lighting is intuitive, easy and fun.

 It's Not Expensive